Early Color Television

 The first network broadcast of the CBS system featured Arthur Godfrey and Faye Emerson, and was shown on June 25, 1951, from 4:30 to 5:30 PM:

-Several local TV stations rebroadcast the color programs, including WAGA in Atlanta (the sourced of the Gray Research monitor in our collection) and WEWS in Cleveland, which participated with Zenith in having sets shipped to Cleveland for display at the Sears store.
+Several local TV stations broadcast the color programs, including WEWS in Cleveland, which participated with Zenith in having sets shipped to Cleveland for display at the Sears store.
 Here is the text of the announcement the station made when CBS color programs were being shown: